How to get the most out of your content ideas

 All content marketers know that creating great content takes a lot of work—you have to analyze data, monitor competitors, or follow communities to find great ideas; then, you need to evaluate these ideas.
 This is all before spending even more time actually planning, creating, publishing, then distributing your content.

 With all the work that goes into creating a great piece of content, it’s no surprise that conventional wisdom says to refresh, repurpose, and redistribute your content to get the most out of it.
 But what about the great content ideas that never made it to the production stage?
 Whether you did your research manually or enlisted a platform like Quietly Insights, chances are that many great ideas are left on the cutting room floor.
 With all the analysis, research, and evaluation that went into these ideas, there’s a lot you can do with them, even if your team doesn’t have the bandwidth to create a fresh piece of content.
-This post outlines some our favourite ways to make use of the ideas that never became content.
+This post outlines some our favorite ways to make use of the ideas that never became content.

 Start conversations with your audience